Charging at home

 Your responsibilities

 It is always your responsibility to ensure that your actions do not cause a danger or a nuisance to the public.
 You must fully consider public safety and existing legislation when plugging cables from your home power supply into your vehicle parked on the public road, and you will be liable for any claims arising if you do not do this.
-You may wish to speak to your vehicle insurer to confirm that your policy covers this situation.
+You may wish to speak to your insurers to confirm that your policy covers this situation.

 You must follow any parking restrictions and refrain from obstructing other road users.
 Whenever you are charging your vehicle, you must follow all safety guidance and recommendations from the manufacturer.